maxadamo/galera_proxysql/README.md

 Initial State Snapshot Transfer is supported only through Percona XtraBackup (on average DBs I see no reason to use `mysqldump` or `rsync` since the donor would be unavailable during the transfer: see [Galera Documentation](http://galeracluster.com/documentation-webpages/sst.html)).

-Xtrabackup is now supported by puppetlabs/mysql `mysql::backup::xtrabackup`, hence I decided to remove XtraBackup from this module.
+Xtrabackup is now supported by puppetlabs/mysql `mysql::backup::xtrabackup`, hence I decided to remove XtraBackup scripts from this module.

-**When bootstrapping, avoid running puppet on all the nodes at same time.** You need to bootstrap one node first and then you can join the other nodes.
+**When bootstrapping**, avoid running puppet on all the nodes at same time.
+You need to bootstrap one node first and then you can join the other nodes (i.e.: you better run puppet on one node at time).

-Read at (actual) **limitations** in the section below.

 ## Setup

 ### Beginning with galera_proxysql

-Sensitive type for passwords is not mandatory, but it's recommended.
-If it's not being used you'll see a warning.
+Sensitive type for passwords is now mandatory.

 To setup Galera: